-- 1 Propose the information security policy of the Group. - (2) Promote the information security management system. - 3 Assess the infrastructure of the information security management system. - 4 Handle and review major information security incidents.
+- 1) Propose the information security policy of the Group. - (2) Promote the information security management system. - 3 Assess the infrastructure of the information security management system. - 4 Handle and review major information security incidents. - (5) Major issues or discussions related to information security proposed by each unit - (6) Discussion of other information security issues.